MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 ### Estimate provisioned throughput units and cost

 To get a quick estimate for your workload using input and output TPM, leverage the built-in capacity planner in the deployment details section of the deployment dialogue screen.
-The built-in capacity planner is under **Shared resources** > **Deployments** where you can select to deploy a base model, choose your target model, and select any of the Provisioned deployment type options.
-When configuring your Provisioned deployment, leverage the deployment details section to estimate your PTU capacity using input and output TPM data.
+The built-in capacity planner is part of the deployment workflow to help streamline the sizing and allocation of quota to a PTU deployment for a given workload.
 For more information on how to identify and estimate TPM data, review the recommendations in our [performance and latency documentation](./latency.md).

-After filling out the input and output TPM data in the capacity planner, select the **Calculate** button to view your recommended PTU capacity information.
+After filling out the input and output TPM data in the built-in capacity calculator, select the **Calculate** button to view your PTU allocation recommendation.

 ![User's image](media/provisioned-throughput-onboarding/image.png)